webmachinelearning/webnn/device-selection-explainer.md

 ## Introduction

-This explainer summarizes the discussion and background on [Web NN device selection](https://webmachinelearning.github.io/webnn/#programming-model-device-selection).
+This explainer summarizes the discussion and background on [WebNN device selection](https://webmachinelearning.github.io/webnn/#programming-model-device-selection).

-The goal is to help making design decisions on how to handle compute device selection for a Web NN [MLContext](https://webmachinelearning.github.io/webnn/#mlcontext).
+The goal is to help making design decisions on how to handle compute device selection for a WebNN [MLContext](https://webmachinelearning.github.io/webnn/#mlcontext).

-A context represents the global state of Web NN model graph execution, including the compute devices (e.g. CPU, GPU, NPU) the [Web NN graph](https://webmachinelearning.github.io/webnn/#mlgraph) is executed on.
+A context represents the global state of WebNN model graph execution, including the compute devices (e.g. CPU, GPU, NPU) the [WebNN graph](https://webmachinelearning.github.io/webnn/#mlgraph) is executed on.

 When creating a context, an application may want to provide hints to the implementation on what device(s) are preferred for execution.